 Types of Reference Tools

 Two major categories of reference materials are general and subject.
-General sources include all subjects and present overviews of topics.
-Reference materials focused on specific subjects can provide more in-depth coverage.
+General reference sources include all subjects and present overviews of topics.
+Subjects specific reference sources provide in-depth coverage on specialized topics.

 Dictionaries provide information about words.